Rajpratik71/Mininet-wiki/Mininet-2.2.2-Release-Notes.md

 * An option has been added to the `NAT` element, and `iptables` are not flushed by default.

 * The NAT element now correctly attaches to the switch that is specified in its parameters.

+* A number of tests have been revised to make them more reliable.

+### Bugs and gotchas

+* Ryu installation with install.sh -y is still broken

+* The `--tests` option is slightly different from mainline, accepting multiple test names rather than parameters for the test.
+Please do not depend on this functionality in 2.2.2, or update to mainline if you require the new functionality.

 ### Acknowledgments